david-wendt/Euchre/README.md

 # Next steps
 1. Test the implementation a bit to make sure nothing is wrong with it
 2. Think about what information we want to feed to (at least a first generation) AI model
-3. Rewrite some parts of the Euchre code to make sure that all the necessary information can be passed to the Player objects in `Player.play_card`.
+3. Rewrite some parts of the Euchre code to make sure that all the necessary information can be passed to the Agent objects via `player.play_card` in `game/euchre_hand.py`.
 4. Think about what kind of model we want to use first.
 How will we featurize the requisite information?
 5. Write functions to featurize everything we need to pass to the first generation model.
 6. Implement the model